 The purpose of OUGDA is to bring together like minded students wishing to pursue a career in any aspect of professional game development.
 Our goal is to cultivate a community that shares opinions, knowledge, creativity, and resources freely so that we may better ourselves both professionally and personally.

 Game conferences serve as an opportunity to develop networks, learn professional skills, and demonstrate games that are in development.
 OUDGA aims to help our members attend these event in any way we can from travel to housing.
 In the past, our members have attended GDEX and ECGC.

 GDEX is a local expo held in Columbus, Ohio.
 GDEX serves as a great opportunity to practice networking with local developers and becoming more involved with the community surrounding us.

-ECGC is a much larger conference. held in Rally, North Carolina.
+ECGC is a much larger conference. held in Raleigh, North Carolina.
 This conference allows members the chance to volunteer, meet industry professionals, and broaden their horizons.

 To learn more information about these conferences, you can visit their official websites.

 OUGDA aims to give our members a look into the world of the professional game industry.
 One of the ways in which we accomplish this is through hosting speakers.
 We hope through these presentations, members will not only leanr from the speaker, but also beginning to form relationships with these professionals.

 Past speakers have included: Leighton Grey of Dream Daddy, Marcus Cena from Volition, the development team from Rouges Like Us, and multiple Warner Brothers professionals ranging from Production managers to QA testers.